 For instance, to make the output approximately 2500 Hz (also written as 2.5 kHz) use a 68k (blue-gray-orange-gold) resistor or a 56k (green-blue-orange-gold) resistor to get close.
 A 62k resistor would work best, but it's not included in the Radio Shack Resistor Assortment.

-Here's a nifty trick: When you place two of the same resistors in parallel divide their number by two.
+Here's a nifty trick: When you place two of the same resistors in parallel divide their individual number by two.
 To create a 60k resistor you would need to use two 120k (brown-red-yellow-gold) resistors placed in parallel for a Zapper output of 2500Hz.
 Place the first 120k resistor between G9-I10 and the other between H9-J10 for a Zapper circuit with 2500 Hz output.

 A Hulda Clark Zapper is defined by Dr. Clark as any square wave frequency from 10 Hz to 500,000 Hz, with 50% duty cycle, powered by a 9 volt battery, using copper handle electrodes, and at least 1/4 volt Positive Offset (meaning no negative output, and no negative spikes).
 Regardless of frequency, the wave form must be all positive, and the 39k resistor at R5 does the job of keeping the output Positive Offset.
 As long as the only resistor you change is the R2, you should be good.